dsc-courses/dsc10-2023-sp/syllabus.md

 **I am on the waitlist, but I really want to get into the course.
 Can you let me in?**

 Instructors are not able to enroll students in classes.
-However, at present, section D00 of this course has plenty of openings, so you can enroll in that section if it's important to you to get a spot.
-You can attend another lecture if the time does not work for you, but you will need to be present in section D00 for the midterm exam or notify us of your conflict on the [Beginning of Quarter Survey](https://forms.gle/Wvdn296GoPHBC59d6).

 **I am on the waitlist, so how can I keep up with the course?**